thejmf/hello-world/Tasks.md

 2. Create a solution_lastname.md file in the [solutions](solutions)

 ### Markdown Lists
-3. In the [README](README.md) file do numbers determine the order when creating a list?
+3. In the [README](README.md) file, do numbers determine the order when creating a list (look carefully)?
     * Bonus: provide 2 different ways of creating unordered lists in markdown. (hint: what characters are allowed)

+4. In the [README](READM.md) add your favorite movie to the list.

 ### Code snippets
-4. What language is the following code snippet written in?
+5. What language is the following code snippet written in?
     * Bonus: what error is in the code snippet?
-Place your answer in a code snippet.
+    * Bonus: put your answer in inline text block
 ```java
 abstract class Calculator {
 	abstract void calculate();